variotry/knockout-decorator/README.md

 ## Usage

-Copy `dist/knockout-decorator.min.js` and `dist-globalDefinition/knockout-decorator.d.ts` inside dist directory in any directory and write on a html as follows.
+Copy `dist/knockout-decorator.min.js` and `dist-globalDefinition/knockout-decorator.d.ts` in any directory and write on a html as follows.

     <script src="path/knockout.js"></script>
     <script src="path/knockout-decorator.min.js"></script>